03kev/Obsidian-Backup/University/02 Programmazione I/Appunti Teoria/Orale Vigna.md

 <span style="color:rgb(124, 124, 124)">Type declarations most often appear at package level, where the named type is visible throughout the package, and if the name is exported (it starts with an upper-case letter), it's accessible from other packages as well.</span>

+For every type T, there is a corresponding conversion operation T(x) that converts the value x to type T. A conversion from one type to another is allowed if both have the same underlying type, or if both are unnamed pointer types that point to variables of the same underlying type; these conversions change the type but not the representation of the value.

+The underlying type of a named type determines its structure and representation, and also the set of intrinsic operations it supports, which are the same as if the underlying type had been used directly.

 ***

+##### Lifetime of variables
+The escaping concept [...] page 55 of the book -> how does the compiler decide if it's better to allocate in the heap or in the stack.

 #### Scope
 A declaration associates a name with a program entity, such as a function or a variable.
 The scope of a declaration is the part of the source code where a use of the declared name refers to that declaration.